leejss/gdrive/README.md

-# gup - Google Drive Command Line Uploader
+# gd-up - Google Drive Command Line Helper

 A command-line tool for interacting with Google Drive, built with TypeScript.